You can find some of the most commonly asked questions below. Please if you have any other questions.

 Visitors to New Zealand can stare into the centre of the Milky Way, directly overhead during winter.
 To see the Southern Cross throughout the entire year one needs to be south of the Tropic of Capricorn, which all of NZ is.
 The two largest globular clusters are also only visible in our southern hemisphere sky, though not always at the same time.

-Go to the 'Tours' page on our website.
+Go to the bookings page on our website.
 You will see the types of tours we offer there.

 Once you've chosen the right tour for you, choose the best date and fill in the required information giving us a much details as possible.
 I.e. if you are available on more than on night, please let us know.
 It increases your chances of the weather being right for an amazing Dark Sky Experience!